kultie/Unity-CellularAutomata-Dungeon-Generator/README.md

 ## Technical hurdle
 - Right now the mesh creation step is very unoptimized that it created a lot of verticies and triangles.
 If any one khow how to fix it feel free to make a pull request
+- The method to generate dungeon using compute shader doesn't seem to provide any performance.
+Anyone know how or have a suggest please make a issue and let's me know how to properly use the compute shader.

 ## Resources
 - Simple implementation for generating random dungeon using [Cellular Automata](https://gamedevelopment.tutsplus.com/tutorials/generate-random-cave-levels-using-cellular-automata--gamedev-9664)